Stryper: Legacy

+in the rock and metal industry, like Halford, but that's not what we wanted to do at all."

 Stryper has sold over 10 million recordings worldwide, and it is estimated that two-thirds of their albums were bought by non-Christians.
 In 2011, Stryper won the readers choice award for Best Christian / Gospel Artists & Bands.
 Kim Jones of About.com states, "With 44% of the vote, hard rock legends Stryper beat out all of their competition to be named the best Christian hard rock band, bringing to mind the old adage, 'like a fine wine, some things just get better with age.'"

 Ian Christe, author of the heavy metal history book Sound of the Beast: The Complete Headbanging History of Heavy Metal, mentions the album To Hell with the Devil in his book as one of the landmarks of the glam metal movement.

+Stryper's cultural significance was examined by historian Eileen Luhr in American Quarterly (2004), which analysed Christian metal as part of American evangelicalism's broader cultural mobilisation in the 1980s and early 1990s.
+Luhr described Stryper as "the most successful Christian metal act" of the era, noting that the band's recordings achieved gold and platinum status and their videos received MTV airplay.

+Derek Stipe of rock band Monday Morning told Billboard in 2005 that Stryper's "role in Christian music history is secure," stating: "They took their music where no Christian bands would go at the time and where few still go today."

 The song "To Hell with the Devil" appears on the Rhino Records release The Heavy Metal Box, a compilation mainly of secular classic metal bands like Iron Maiden, Judas Priest, and Metallica, as well as hair bands like Twisted Sister and Poison.